Stories in the two-state vector formalism: Story

 Previous research on the two-state vector formalism (or equivalently, the twin space formalism) overlooked an important fact that must be acknowledged in order to construct a consistent theory.
 Given an arbitrary measurement $\{\hat{P}_i\}$ within a space $\mathcal{H}$, certain pairs of pre- and post-selected system states are not obtainable.
 To demonstrate this, notice that every projection operator $\hat{P}_i$ can be represented as:

 where $J_i$ is a complete subset of indices that enumerate eigenstates of $\hat{C}$ with eigenvalue $c_i$, and $\{\ket{\xi_j}\}$ forms an orthonormal basis of the space $\mathcal{H}$.
-Two elements of this basis cannot represent the evolved pre- and post-selected system states respectively, as such a scenario cannot occur for the given measurement $\{\hat{P}_i\}$ --- the denominator on the right-hand side of Equation (\ref{ABL}) is zero.
+Suppose we attempt to construct a two-state vector $\Ket{\Psi} = \ket{\xi_j} \otimes \bra{ \xi_k}$ using two distinct elements of this basis.
+Then, for any $\hat{P}_i$, the trace $\Tr{\hat{P}_i \Ket{\Psi}}$ vanishes, and the denominator on the right-hand side of Equation~\eqref{ABL} is zero.
+This indicates that, in the considered scenario, two distinct elements of the basis cannot represent the evolved pre- and post-selected system states respectively.

 Consequently, the possibility of considering a two-state vector $\Ket{\Psi} \in \mathcal{H} \otimes \mathcal{H}^\star$ is fully determined by the choice of the measurement $\{\hat{P}_i\}$, in contrast to the case of conventional state vectors.
-This justifies the introduction of a new notion for compatible pairs $(\Ket{\Psi},\{\hat{P}_i\})$. \begin{definition} A pair $(\Ket{\Psi},\{\hat{P}_i\})$ consisting of a two-state vector $\Ket{\Psi} \in \mathcal{H} \otimes \mathcal{H}^\star$ and a measurement $\{\hat{P}_i\}$ forms a {\it story} if for at least one index $i$ the following condition is satisfied:
+This justifies the introduction of a new notion for compatible pairs $(\Ket{\Psi},\{\hat{P}_i\})$. \begin{definition} A pair $(\Ket{\Psi},\{\hat{P}_i\})$ consisting of a two-state vector $\Ket{\Psi} \in \mathcal{H} \otimes \mathcal{H}^\star$ and a measurement $\{\hat{P}_i\}$ forms a \emph{story} if for at least one index $i$ the following condition is satisfied:

-\end{definition} The condition (\ref{eq:story}) guarantees that an appropriate pair of evolved pre- and post-selected system states can be obtained, leading to the description of the system by the two-state vector $\Ket{\Psi}$.
+\end{definition} The condition~\eqref{eq:story} guarantees that an appropriate pair of evolved pre- and post-selected system states can be obtained, leading to the description of the system by the two-state vector $\Ket{\Psi}$.